aadya940/native-layer/README.md

 # native-layer

 Call native C/C++/Rust/Zig code directly from LLM agents.
-Drop a compiled plugin into a directory, and the agent discovers and calls it at runtime — no FFI, no binding generators, no Python glue.
+Drop a compiled plugin into a directory, and the agent discovers and calls it at runtime: no FFI, no binding generators, no Python glue.

 ```
 pip install .